omochikaeri15/nyanko/README.md

 - **Pack Cryptology:** Hands back unencrypted pack bytes when encrypted pack bytes and keys are provided.

 ## Installation
-Type the following command in your terminal next to your Cargo.toml:
+Type the following command in your terminal next to your `Cargo.toml`:

 ```bash
 cargo add nyanko